 SVARTIFOSS

-The Svartifoss is an easy 40minute walk from the visitor centre and although Iceland is covered with waterfalls its entirely unique to the others.
-Basalt coloumns line the top ridge of the waterfall which creates an impressive backdrop.
-Here the snow was good to us and made some of the images even more impressive!
+Svartifoss is an easy 40-minute walk from the visitor centre.
+Although Iceland is covered with waterfalls, it’s entirely unique among them.
+Basalt columns line the top of the waterfall’s ridge, creating an impressive backdrop.
+Here, the snow was good to us and made some of the images even more impressive!

 SJONARNIPA